bodybybuddha/cps-WhatsNew/readme.md

 The other configuration file is a standard JSON formatted configuration file.
 The program is so small and its relatively obvious what its supposed to be doing that I don't think its really all that important to write up documentation on each setting.
 However, if you have a question, just ask.

+### Email Template ###
+The email template is a little.... complicated.
+I used Beefe.io to create it.
+Great service - but, MAN!, the resulting HTML is pretty involved!

+In any event, I'm embedding a banner image for the email template.
+You can find the location in the config file.
+If your email doesn't have a banner - remove the appropriate line in the code.

+### Log File ###
+Like I mentioned previously, I put logging into the script (and maybe a little too much.)
+I've used the inherient python logging libraries and you can see the configuration in the appropriate logging configuration file.
+Initially, I set it up for circular logging to save on diskspace.
+More for my own sanity than anything else.

 ## Future Features ##
 There is my first crack at the application.
 I have some of the basics down - feed parsing, email templating, etc.  Here are some of the area left to tackle:

 1. Book thumbnails
-2. Better HTML template (I stole some CSS as oppose to writing my own - will have to redo this bit.)
-3. Distrubution List mgt - currently system relies on a config file for a list of email addresses for it's distribution list.
+2. Distrubution List mgt - currently system relies on a config file for a list of email addresses for it's distribution list.
 It would be nice to tap directly into the calibre-web database.
  No newline at end of file